Work

 Veterans who are not United States Citizens, but would like to apply for citizenship, the Veterans Consortium Veterans Naturalization Assistance Program may be able to help.
 Those that meet the following criteria are eligible:

-• We active duty service members,
+• Active-duty service members,

 • Received an Honorable or General Under Honorable Conditions Discharge, and